 ii.
 Decreasing Term provides protection which decreases each year.
 The most common use for decreasing term is to cover needs that will decrease over time, such as mortgages and other loans.
-Decreasing term insurance can also be used with a payout option to replace and income in a family plan.
 The premiums stay level, meaning the premium paid remains the same throughout the life of the contract.
-It is a method of leveling off the cost of insurance so as not to have it increase each year until it might become unaffordable.